The comfiest robes we've actually worn and love | CNN Underscored

 Lunya Washable Silk Robe ($248; lunya.co)

 Now this is luxury.
 Made of 100% silk that’s buttery soft and makes you feel like a true queen, I’d be nothing without this robe.
-So fun to walk around your apartment in 24/7, my favorite details are the ruched elastic cuffs, internal tie that always keeps it closed and the fact that despite it being silk, it’s still machine-washable.
+So fun to walk around your apartment in 24/7 — my favorite details are the ruched elastic cuffs, internal tie that always keeps it closed and the fact that despite being silk, it’s still machine-washable.
 The vibrant pink color I got too is the icing on the cake.
-Plus it’s got pockets so need I say more? — Rachel Lubitz, lifestyle editor
+Plus it’s got pockets, so need I say more? — Rachel Lubitz, lifestyle editor

 Seven Apparel Hotel Spa Collection Herringbone Textured Plush Robe ($18.99; amazon.com)